Cancer Research UK London Winter Run

 TO DO: show your Photo ID.
 BTF members will need to show their license, non members will need to pay the day membership fee of £6.
 Please bring cash.
 Find your race number from the board, collect your race pack, security wristband, timing chip & BallBuster Hoodie.

 Not been receiving email updates?
 You may have unsubscribed from us!
-You can resubscribe here and all email updates are available below.
+You can resubscribe here.
+Any future email updates will be posted below:

 Human Race triathlons and duathlons are governed by the British Triathlon Federation.
 All entrants are required to abide by all applicable British Triathlon rules and regulations.